JosephCottam/somewhatuseful/_posts/2023-07-31 Parallel Lines in Vega.md

 ---
 layout: post
+title: "Parallel Lines in Vega"
 tags:
   - vega
   - visualization
 teaser: Make parallel lines from a single set of endpoints using Vega transforms.
-title: Parallel Lines in Vega
 ---

 I was working on multi-graph visualizations and I wanted to place multiple edges between two nodes.
 This led me down a rabbit hole that included the `atan2` function and a few hours fighting special cases.